AdityaRawat05/Vanshi_Phase2/README.md

 This layer contains backend services responsible for:

-Forest registration and validation
+   -Forest registration and validation

-Satellite-based NDVI computation
+   -Satellite-based NDVI computation

-Forest density classification
+   -Forest density classification

-Carbon credit calculation
+  -Carbon credit calculation

 All heavy computation, including satellite analysis and carbon estimation, is handled off-chain to keep the system efficient and scalable.